Kukuster/SumStatsRehab/README.md

 Notes:
  - SumStatsRehab will only consider data from the columns which indices are specified in the config file.
 If one of the above columns is present in the SS file but wasn't specified in the config file, then SumStatsRehab treats the column as missing.
- - In this example, all the 10 columns from the list of supported columns are present.
-But none of the columns above are mandatory.
-If certain columns are missing, the `fix` command will attempt to restore them if possible.
+ - In this example, all the 11 columns from the list of supported columns are present.
+Yet, none of the columns above are mandatory.
+If certain columns are missing, the `fix` command will attempt to restore them.

 ### 5. Run the `fix` command